Ideas that Drive our Digital World

-Please check the submission instructions below and submit your contribution through the EasyChair conference system through the following link by 3rd of February, 2023.
+Please check the submission instructions below and submit your contribution through the following link by the 24 January 2025.

-CPDP2023 will serve as a platform to discuss, and seek answers, to these questions and many more.
+CPDP.ai 2025 will serve as a platform to reflect on, discuss, and seek answers to these questions and many more.
+We hope to see you there and look forward to receiving your contribution!

 RELEVANT FIELDS AND TOPICS